The Atlanta Journal-Constitution: Merger

 Cox Enterprises bought the Constitution in June 1950, bringing both newspapers under one ownership and combining sales and administrative offices.
 Separate newsrooms were kept until 1982.
 Both newspapers continued to be published for another two decades, with much of the same content except for timely editing.
-The Journal, an afternoon paper, led the morning Constitution until the 1970s, when afternoon papers began to fall out of favor with subscribers.
-In November 2001, the two papers, which were once fierce competitors, merged to produce one daily morning paper, The Atlanta Journal-Constitution.
+The Journal, an afternoon paper, led the morning Constitution until the 1970s when afternoon papers began to fall out of favor with subscribers.
+In November 2001, the two papers, once fierce competitors, merged to produce one daily morning paper, The Atlanta Journal-Constitution.
 The two papers had published a combined edition on weekends and holidays for years previously.